-- 4. In WinSLAMM, when modeling a wet pond, if the "Initial Stage Elevation" is not changed from "0" to the outlet elevation, the model starts running with an empty pond.
-This must be changed as an empty pond does not represent a wet pond condition.
-Therefore, the "Initial Stage Elevation" of a wet pond must be set equal to the invert elevation of the lowest outlet. - 5.
-WinSLAMM version 10.3.2 will give some credit for a "dry pond" or extended detention pond, which will be considerably less than a pond with a 3-foot deep permanent pool.
-A dry pond may be modeled using a 'wet detention device' by entering the bottom area of the pond at stage 0.01 feet.
-The DNR will allow credit to be taken at the level calculated in WinSLAMM with the following conditions: - a) Inlet energy dissipation to prevent energy from entering main basin using baffles, plunge pool, stone weeper, gabion and/or similar functioning structure.
-A rip rap apron alone is generally not adequate except for small inlet pipes such as 6" diameter. - b) A stone weeper, gabion, or similar structure is placed around the primary outlet to help limit sediment from reaching the outlet. - c) No low flow "pilot" channel. - d) Basin shall be vegetated, and vegetation shall be maintained in good condition. - e) Maximum water surface water elevation rise in the pond should not exceed 5 feet for the 1-yr, 24 hr. rainfall event. - f) Basin should be designed to draw down within 24 hours for the 1-yr, 24 hr. rainfall event. - 6.
+- 7. WinSLAMM version 10.5 allows a percent of tree canopy cover to be added for parking, streets, driveways/sidewalks source areas.
+The street source areas already include the effects of an average tree canopy cover.
+There would need to be a baseline average tree canopy cover established and only a street source area that exceeds a municipal average tree canopy cover should be given any additional credit for tree canopy cover.
+However, the canopy effects on other impervious areas have not been accounted for and may potentially be added for parking lots, driveways/sidewalks and roofs. - 8.
+The WinSLAMM 'Freeway' land use file has Freeway Areas, Paved Lane/Shoulder Areas (sources areas 1-10) and Urban Highways, High Traffic Urban (source areas 11-18).
+The High Traffic Urban (source areas 11-18) should be used for urban highways as they are based on the latest USGS monitoring of runoff from urban highways.
+The High Traffic Urban source areas have more pollutant load and runoff volume than the Paved Lane/Shoulder Area source areas. - 9.
+Starting in version 10.5, WinSLAMM defines streets in terms of edge-miles rather than curbmiles.
+This change was made to reflect the fact that pollutant loads from streets are generated regardless of whether or not a curb is present.
+The distinction between curbed streets (or urban cross sections) and non-curbed streets (or rural cross sections) is necessary because although both conditions generate loads, street cleaning should only be applied when there are curbed streets because all the studies that evaluate street cleaning performance used in WinSLAMM have been done on curbed streets. - 10.
 P8 does not account for scour or sediment resuspension for any of its modeled treatment devices and this is identified within the P8 help menu, model limitation section.
 Ponds need to be designed to prevent resuspension to obtain the efficiency predicted by P8.
 DNR recommends that a 3-foot minimum permanent pool depth be maintained over the sediment storage area to help prevent sediment resuspension.
 The DNR allows using a straight-line depreciation such that a pond with a 1.5-foot deep permanent pool would be eligible for 1/2 the pollutant removal efficiency that would be credited due to settling.
-The sediment storage depth should not count toward the permanent pool depth. - 7.
+The sediment storage depth should not count toward the permanent pool depth. - 11.
 P8 gives pollutant removal credit for swales via infiltration and settling without accounting for sediment resuspension or scour.
 Swales are prone to scour and resuspension, which needs to be accounted for.
 DNR accepts the approach used in WinSLAMM to not give credit for trapping of particles smaller than 50 microns, without infiltration.
 WinSLAMM gives credit for trapping of sediment equivalent to the volume infiltrated plus removal of particles greater than 50 microns in runoff that drains through the swale.
 Based on the National Urban Runoff Program (NURP) particle size distribution, only about 16% of the particles (by mass) are larger than 50 microns.
 Whereas, about 11% of the Total Phosphorus (TP) is associated with the 16% of sediment (or TSS).
 If there were no infiltration, the maximum trapping efficiency for a grass swale would be about 16% of TSS and 11% of TP.